 We are in need of volunteer tutors and class aides!
 No experience required.
 Click here to find out more about volunteering.

 PathWays PA’s workforce training programs help participants gain the skills and certifications required to secure employment and career advancement.
 PathWays PA has key workforce partnerships.

 The Southeastern Pennsylvania Healthcare Alliance (SEPHA), managed by PathWays PA, brings together the full spectrum of healthcare providers.
 As a regional healthcare workforce partnership, SEPHA helps healthcare employers assess and address their workforce skills gaps and helps low-skilled workers gain the trainings and credentials necessary to advance in healthcare careers.
 SEPHA supports free and low cost employment certification trainings for healthcare workers who live or work in Southeastern Pennsylvania.
 To learn more about SEPHA, please click here or call 610-543-5022.

-PathWays PA is a community partner of The Philadelphia Housing Authority and offers Certified Nursing Aide and Phlebotomy certification training and to qualified PHA residents, helping them to connect participants to healthcare careers.
+PathWays PA is a community partner of The Philadelphia Housing Authority and offers an array of healthcare career trainings to qualified PHA residents, helping them to connect participants to healthcare careers.
 This program helps low-income individuals achieve economic stability by reaching career goals.
 For more information about our PHA trainings, please contact PathWays PA at 610-543-5022.

 Through Financial Path$ PathWays PA offers financial education and coaching to help parents and caregivers achieve financial stability and financial independence.

 Financial Path$ offers financial education workshops and individual counseling sessions that help participants increase their financial resources through strategies that improve credit, build savings, decrease debt, and achieve short and long-term financial goals.